Women's cinema: Argentina

-Two pioneering women of Argentine cinema were the director María Luisa Bemberg and the producer Lita Stantic.
-Lucrecia Martel is a major figure of the Argentinean "buena onda", the post-economic crash new cinema.
+Lucrecia Martel has been described as "arguably the most critically acclaimed auteur in Spanish-language art cinema outside Latin America".
+Her 2001 film La ciénaga was voted as the greatest film of Argentine cinema by a wide margin in a 2022 poll organized by the specialized magazines La vida útil, Taipei and La tierra quema, which presented at the Mar del Plata International Film Festival.

 Lucia Puenzo is the other prominent contemporary Argentinean director.
-Each of them has made three features to date (2014).
 In addition, María Victoria Menis has written and directed several critically acclaimed films, including La cámara oscura (2008) and María y el araña (2013).

 Brazil

 Brazilian cinema has a number of women directors whose works date from the 1930s.

 Cléo de Verberena is the first woman director of Brazil.
 Her directorial debut was O Mistério do Dominó Preto in 1931.

 Carmen Santos produced a wide variety of films through her production company starting from 1930 and had her directorial debut in 1948 with Minas Conspiracy.

 Gilda de Abreu directed her first film O Ébrio in 1946.

 Brazilian women directors' most prolific era unfolds from the 1970s.
 Some contemporary names include: Ana Carolina, Betse De Paula, Carla Camurati, Eliane Caffé, Helena Solberg, Lúcia Murat, Sandra Kogut, Suzana Amaral, Anna Muylaert, Petra Costa, Norma Bengell and Tata Amaral.